 Establish Computer Science as a DoD core competency.
 Do not rely solely on contractors as the only source of coding capability for DoD systems.
 Instead, the DoD should recruit, train, and retain internal capability for software development, including by service members, and maintain this as a separate career track (like DoD doctors, lawyers, and musicians).
 This should complement work done by civilians and contractors.
 Create new and expand existing programs to attract promising civilian and military science, technology, engineering and math (STEM) talent.
 Reach into new demographic pools of people who are interested in the work DoD does but otherwise would not be aware of DoD opportunities.
+Be able to count the number of programmers within an organization and make sure that the balance of developers to managers is correct

-Use commercial process and software to adopt and implement standard business practices within the services.
+Use commercial process and software to adopt and implement standard business practices within the Services.
 Modern enterprise-scale software has been optimized to allow business to operate efficiently.
 The DoD should take advantage of these systems by adopting its internal (non-warfighter specific) business processes to match industry standards, which are implemented in cost-efficient, user-friendly software and software as a service [SaaS] tools.
-Rather than adopt a single approach across the entire DoD, the individual services should be allowed to implement complementary approaches (with appropriate interoperability).
+Rather than adopt a single approach across the entire DoD, the individual Services should be allowed to implement complementary approaches (with appropriate interoperability).